Author: Jean Fullerton

-There is a new law that adds protections for any elderly, disabled, or minor Social Security recipient where their benefit is paid to someone else representing them - a “Representative Payee” - either an individual or organization.
+On April 13, the President signed the Strengthening Protections for Social Security Beneficiaries Act of 2018.
+The new law adds protections for any elderly, disabled, or minor Social Security recipient where their benefit is paid to someone else representing them - a “Representative Payee” - either an individual or organization.
 The Payee must use or save the money for the beneficiary.
-The new law has several provisions.

 - grant permission for a background check